India national cricket team: Twenty20 Internationals

-Players in bold text are still active with India in T20I format.

 Individual records

 Sachin Tendulkar, who began playing for India as a 16-year-old in 1989 and has since become the most prolific run-scorer in the history of both Test and ODI cricket, holds a large number of national batting records.
-He holds the record of most appearances in both Tests and ODIs, most runs in both Tests and ODIs and most centuries in Tests and ODIs.
+He holds the record of most appearances in both Tests and ODIs, most runs in both Tests and ODIs and most centuries in Tests.
 The highest score by an Indian is the 319 scored by Virender Sehwag in Chennai.
 It is the second triple century in Test cricket by an Indian, the first being a 309 also made by Sehwag although against Pakistan.
 The team's highest ever score was a 759/7 against England at MA Chidambaram Stadium, Chennai in 2016, while its lowest score was 36 against Australia in 2020.
 In ODIs, the team's highest score is 418/5 against West Indies at Indore in 2011–12.
-India score 413–5 in a match against Bermuda in 2007 World Cup which is the highest score ever in Cricket World Cup history.
+India scored 413–5 in a match against Bermuda in 2007 World Cup which was the highest score ever in Cricket World Cup history at the time.
 In the same match, India set a world record of the highest winning margin in an ODI match of 257 runs.

-India has also had some very strong bowling figures, with spin bowler Anil Kumble being a member of the elite group of 4 bowlers who have taken 600 Test wickets.
-In 1999, Anil Kumble emulated Jim Laker to become the second bowler to take all ten wickets in a Test match innings when he took 10 wickets for 74 runs against Pakistan at the Feroz Shah Kotla in Delhi.
+India has also had some very strong bowling figures, with spin bowler Anil Kumble being a member of the elite group of four bowlers who have taken 600 Test wickets.
+In 1999, Kumble emulated Jim Laker to become the second bowler to take all ten wickets in a Test match innings when he took 10 wickets for 74 runs against Pakistan at the Feroz Shah Kotla in Delhi.